sts10/tidy/readme.markdown

             Print help information

     -i, --delete-integers
-            Delete all integers from all words on new new list
+            Delete all integers from all words on new list

     -I, --remove-integers
             Remove all words with integers in them from list